Passion's Log

 python3.12 -m pip --version

-Install via source code compilation (for absolute control or extreme performance).
+Compile from source code (for absolute control or extreme performance).

 Install System Dependencies Required for Compilation